QuKunLab/SpatialBenchmarking/README.md

 Before you run the pipeline, please make sure that you have installed and python3, R(3.6.1) and all the seven packages(gimVI, SpaGE, Tangram, Seurat, SpaOTsc, LIGER, novoSpaRc) :
 1. Before the installation of these packages, please install Miniconda to manage all needed software and dependencies.
 You can download Miniconda from https://conda.io/miniconda.html.
 2. Download SpatialBenchmarking.zip from https://github.com/QuKunLab/SpatialBenchmarking.
-Unzipping this package and you will see Benchmarkingenvironment.yml located in its folder.
+Unzipping this package and you will see Benchmarkingenvironment.yml and Config.env.sh located in its folder.
-3. Build isolated environment for SpatialBenchmarking: conda env create -f Benchmarkingenvironment.yml
+3. Build isolated environment for SpatialBenchmarking: sh Config.env.sh
 4. Activate Benchmarking environment: conda activate Benchmarking
 5. Enter R and install required packages by command : install.packages(c('vctrs','rlang','htmlwidgets'))